dcs3spp/tyk-plugins-example-repo/plugins/Issues_Summary.md

 ## What next?

 - Determine if it was platform that made the difference.
 Remove platform from the docker-compose stack in GW service
 - Determine if it was go.mod dependencies from go get for GW.
 Backup the go.mod and then remove the deps and try with platform included

 The plugin compiler only builds on amd64???
 How to build on arm64

-## GOLang saga
+## GOLang

 docker-compose services run in linux arm64 on macOS

 The bundle build should be targeted for Tyk GW docker-compose architecture type.
 I suspect that, that is linux/arm64 5.1.2.
 This was the case.
 The plugins docs should give an example of GOARCH and GOOS.

-SO:
+So:

 1. Build the module as a plugin using the docker helper cli
 2. Use the bundler to create the bundle
 3. Update the API httpbin to ref bundle
 4. Try and send a request and see if the plugin logs

 If I moved the so file into a build folder and reference it, it failed.
-How do i specify a relative path in a manifest.json file?
+How do I specify a relative path in a manifest.json file?

 The gateway downloads and extracts the bundle in the middleware folder by default.
 Each hook in the manifest file needs to have a name and path specfified.
-Tyk GW automatically expands filename in the path to be filename_<version>_<arch>.so.
+Tyk GW automatically expands filename in the path to be filename*<version>*<arch>.so.
 This needs to be made clear.
 Devx experience for new users.

-## Python saga
+## Python

 There is no Python module available to install from Pip.
 The Python modules are integrated with Tyk Gateway source code This degrades the DevX experience for autocomplete when using editors like PyCharm, VSCode, nvim, vim etc.

 Could not get auth_check logging displayed?

-## JVM saga
+## JVM

 There is one plugin per filename.
 The filename has to be the same name as the middleware variable.

 Pre and post middleware were logged, but response middleware not logged.
 Receive a 500 internal server error with no further message as to why the error occurred in API debugger or log browser.
 Only get Middleware error or internal server error.

 Which container do you inspect to troubleshoot JVM middleware errors?
 It is not logged in GW or Dashboard container.